Jayden-Zepeda/Jayden-Zepeda-Macropad/README.md

 ## ⚡ Firmware

 This macropad runs **QMK Firmware**.
 The 74HC165 shift register is used to read the key matrix, and the SK6812 MINI-E LEDs are driven via QMK's RGB Matrix feature.
+Created a full keyboard and keymap layout from scratch.
+Included in firmware folder(macropad).

 Features:
 -Copy/Paste Key: First click is copy-second is paste, with an led and OLED display to show your status.